Please note: Donations made toward IRUSA’s Asia fund may be used to support important emergency or long-term work across

 The region of Asia has demonstrated considerable resilience in the face of several natural disasters such as floods, earthquakes, and cyclones as well as political conflicts in recent years.
 Still, humanitarian need continues for millions of people across Asian countries such as Afghanistan, Bangladesh, China, India, Indonesia, Japan, Malaysia, Myanmar, Nepal, Pakistan, the Philippines, and Sri Lanka.

-In 2018, Islamic Relief USA supported communities across Asia with over $7 million in committed international aid; there were over 700,000 beneficiaries of Islamic Relief programs and relief efforts across Asia.
+In 2018, Islamic Relief USA supported communities across Asia with over $7 million in committed Asia humanitarian aid; there were over 700,000 beneficiaries of Islamic Relief programs and relief efforts across Asia.
 Additionally, Islamic Relief sponsored over 10,000 orphans across Asian countries in 2018.

 WORK ACROSS ASIA

 For over 18 years, Islamic Relief has been one of few international organizations to continuously work in Afghanistan—even during military incursions.
 Our range of projects provide access to clean water, sanitation, education, food, and currently emergency relief from a devastating drought.
 We also provide winter warmth.
 Special focus is placed on providing home-based education opportunities to girls and women who can’t travel to school.

 Since the 1991 devastating tropical cyclone that killed over 135,000, Islamic Relief has provided Bangladesh with critical humanitarian aid.
 From working with vulnerable communities to strengthen their resilience to natural disasters, to promoting Islamic microfinance and sustainable livelihood projects, IR is heavily present in Bangladesh.